mecid/mecid.github.io/_posts/2022-01-12-microapps-architecture-in-swift-spm-basics.md

 4. Dependencies - the list of dependencies needed to build the current package.
 5. Targets - Swift modules that complier builds independently.

 Now we can create our first module that contains the Design System of our app.
 This module includes button styles, empty views, and other design-related things that we want to use across different features of our app.
 To create a new module, we have to create a folder inside the Sources folder of our package.
-Let's call this folder *DesignSystem*.
+Let's call this folder *DesignSystem* as we define it in Package.swift file.

 ```swift
 import SwiftUI